pact-foundation/pact-ruby/README.md

 ## Usage - an example scenario

-We're going to write an integration, with Pact tests, between a consumer, the Zoo App, and it's provider, the Animal Service.
+We're going to write an integration, with Pact tests, between a consumer, the Zoo App, and its provider, the Animal Service.
 In the Consumer project, we're going to need to need a model (the Alligator class) to represent the data returned from the Animal Service, and a client (the AnimalServiceClient) which will be responsible for making the HTTP calls to the Animal Service.

 ![Example](example/zoo_app-animal_service.png)